 Published in the International Journal of MS Care, Willingham’s article received the 2019 Herndon Award for Outstanding IJMSC Article, which recognizes the best article published in the journal during a given calendar year.
 The award is named in honor of founding editor Robert H. Herndon and carries a $1,000 stipend.

-Other co-authors of the article include Kevin McCully, a professor in the department of kinesiology and director of UGA’s Exercise Muscle Physiology Lab; Deborah Backus, the director of MS research at the Shepherd Center and adjunct assistant professor at Emory University; Jonathan Melbourn, a physical therapist and MS Research Fellow at the Shepherd Center; and Marina Moldavskiy, a research assistant at the Shepherd Center.
+Other co-authors of the article include Kevin McCully, a professor in the department of kinesiology and director of UGA’s Exercise Muscle Physiology Lab; Deborah Backus, the director of MS research at the Shepherd Center and adjunct assistant professor at Emory University; Jonathan Melbourn, a physical therapist and MS Research Fellow at the Shepherd Center; and Marina Moldavskiy, an exercise specialist and clinical research coordinator at the Crawford Research Institute and a research assistant at the Shepherd Center.